Skip to main content

 Intermediate

-The limits for programs are defined by a set of interlocking regulations that create specific thresholds for incentives.
+The financial penalty limits for workplace wellness programs are defined by a set of interlocking regulations that create specific thresholds for incentives.
 These rules distinguish between two primary types of wellness programs, participatory and health-contingent, with the strictest limits applied to the latter.

 Understanding these distinctions is essential to grasping the logic behind the financial caps.
 The system is designed to allow for meaningful encouragement of healthy behaviors while preventing discriminatory or coercive practices that could disproportionately affect individuals based on their health status.